ChilliRoger/NOTA/README.md

 1. Go to [Neon Console](https://console.neon.tech/)
 2. Create a new project
 3. Copy the **Connection String** (DATABASE_URL)
-4. Run the schema (see Database Setup section below)
+4. Make sure to include `?sslmode=require` at the end

 ### 5. Configure Environment Variables